RohitBandaru/blog/_posts/2021-08-14-Self-Supervised-Learning.md

 ---
 layout: post
 title: Self-Supervised Learning  -  Getting more out of data
-published: false
 ---
-## DRAFT: publishing early draft, this is still a work in progress

-Yann LeCun describes self-supervised learning as the next big challenge in the field of AI.
+Yann LeCun [describes](https://ai.facebook.com/blog/self-supervised-learning-the-dark-matter-of-intelligence/) self-supervised learning as the next big challenge in the field of AI.
 How does it work?
 Self-supervised learning (SSL) is a specific type of unsupervised learning.
 It aims to learn from large datasets of unlabeled data to enable building more robust models in different domains such as vision and NLP.

 For many computer vision problems, it is a common practice to pretrain the model on a supervised learning task.
 For example, there are [many](https://keras.io/api/applications/) neural networks that are pretrained to do image classification on ImageNet.
 However, self-supervised learning has recently been shown to outperform supervised pretraining learning on certain tasks.
 SSL is an active area of research with heavy involvement from top AI labs in Google, Facebook, Deepmind, and academia.
 Rather than focusing on the details of SSL architectures, we will explore the intuitions on why it works and what is needed.